arthurlacoste/winegold/README.md

 **This tool is a WIP, he is not really usable right now.**

-The app work on macOS, but drag and drop doesn't work on Windows after few test.
-If someone want to fix that :smile:
+The app is cross-platform and in active development.

 ## Contribute